jhKessler/nxtblog-ai/README.md

 ## Features
 - **Effortless Integration:** Install and configure with your NextJS projects in just a few minutes.
 - **SEO Optimization:** Generate articles optimized for search engines.
-- **SSG out of the box** Full support for static site generation, to ensure your site is fast and SEO-friendly.
+- **SSG out of the box:** Full support for static site generation, to ensure your site is fast and SEO-friendly.
-- **Realtime updates** Make changes in our online dashboard and see them reflected in your app in real-time.
-Our webhook system ensures that your app is always up-to-date.
+- **Realtime updates:** Make changes to your content and see them reflected in your app in real-time.
 - **Image Support:** Serve images seamlessly using our CDN.

 ---